fcqueiroz/finerplan/README.md

 Create a local copy of the repository in the current folder
 > git clone https://github.com/fcqueiroz/finerplan.git

-Export the path to the finerplan.py
+Export the path to reach the application
 > export FLASK_APP=$PWD/finerplan/finerplan.py

+Install project (running in virtual environment is recommended)
+> pip install finerplan/.

-Run flask on port 5001
+Run flask on port 5001 (or any other port you like)
 > flask run --host=0.0.0.0 --port=5001

 The application will greet you on _http://localhost:5001/_